thecatontheceiling/buckshotroulette/README.md

-yo hi so watch this guys video if youre too lazy to read the code https://youtu.be/kIf-2b8pu0A if you dont watch your family will be at risk of consuming large amounts of big lead chunks
+watch this guys video if youre too lazy to read the code https://youtu.be/kIf-2b8pu0A if you dont watch your family will be at risk of consuming large amounts of big lead chunks